GPF User Interface

 Phenotype Browser

 The Phenotype Browser tool shows the phenotypic data associated with a data set.
 The data is organized by instruments applied to individuals, where each instrument has a set of measures.
 These measures are displayed in a table alongside their histograms across the individuals in the datasets (split by role and diagnosis).
-A search bar and an instruments dropdown menu are provided.
+An instruments dropdown and a search are provided.
 The table can be downloaded as a spreadsheet file.

 Enrichment Tool